 We strive to make form building as simple and beginner-friendly as possible.
 All of our templates have the basic form fields you’ll need without having to add or remove any fields.

 That said, we also strive to pack WPForms with powerful features so you can extend your form-building capabilities and customize your forms to meet your needs.

 You can add additional fields to your contact form by dragging them from the left hand panel to the right hand panel.

 Then, click on the field to make any changes.
 You can also click on a form field and drag it to rearrange the order on your contact form.

-In fact, unless you disable this feature, whenever someone submits a contact form on your site, you’ll get a notification about the contact form.
+Notifications are a great way to send an email whenever a contact form is submitted on your website.
+In fact, unless you disable this feature, whenever someone submits a contact form on your site, you’ll get a notification about it.

-If you use smart tags, you can also send a notification to the site visitor when they submit a contact form, letting them know you received their form and will be in contact shortly.
+If you use Smart Tags, you can also send a notification to the site visitor when they submit a contact form, letting them know you received their form and will be in contact shortly.
 This assures site visitors their form has gone through properly.